 The Last Word Review

-The Ashes of London by Andrew Taylor is published by Harper Collins and is available through Waterstones and all good bookshops.
+The Day I Lost You by Fionnuala Kearney is published by Harper and is available now through Waterstones, Amazon and all good bookshops.

 The Last Word Review